 - Pain and suffering

-- If applicable, loss of consortium damages may be available for the plaintiff's spouse.
+- Loss of consortium damages may be available for the plaintiff's spouse if applicable.

 Some of the symptoms associated with BIA-ALCL are:

 - Pain near the implant